What is the Cost of a Tour Bus Rental?

 4. How much will it cost to park the tour bus?

 One of the most overlooked aspects of renting a tour bus is parking logistics.
 The last thing you want to worry about when on a tight schedule is, “Where in the world are we going to park this thing?!”
-Determine if there will be parking fees ahead of time.
+Determine if there will be parking fees before you begin your trip.

 Necessity or Nice-to-Have?